GenericMappingTools/ship2mgd77/README.md

 	-Dpath-to-Dst_all.wdc -Epath-to-F107_mon.plt

-For information about usage and test data, please visit http://www.soest.hawaii.edu/mgd77 and select Documentation.
+For information about usage and to download test data, please visit http://www.soest.hawaii.edu/mgd77 and select Documentation.